matthewkastor/cmudict-to-sqlite/README.md

 A utility for parsing the CMU Pronouncing Dictionary into an sqlite database using Node.js

+Also included is a helper class for looking up information in the database and manipulating it.

 > The CMU Pronouncing Dictionary (also known as cmudict) is a public domain
 > pronouncing dictionary created by Carnegie Mellon University (CMU).
 It
 > defines a mapping from English words to their North American pronunciations,